-We all knows, most of the electronic devices are emitting blue light which will impact our sleep badly, that to on night (after dark) but many of the people are working in night and long time at computer which leads to face so many eye related problems.
-To reduce or prevent eye related issues, i will advise you to use Redshift, is a nifty tool to reduce computer eye strain on Linux.
+We all knows, most of the electronic devices are emitting blue light which will impact our sleep badly, that too on night (after dark) but many of the people are working in night and long time at computer which leads to face so many eye related problems.
+To reduce or prevent eye related issues, I will advise you to use Redshift, It’s a nifty tool to reduce computer eye strain on Linux.

 Redshift adjusts the color temperature of your screen according to your surroundings (position of the sun).
 It is inspired by f.lux.
 This will reduce eye strain when you are working in computer at night or long hours.

 By default redshift uses GeoClue to obtain your location (I mean, Latitude and Longitude of your location) to start.
 If redshift doesn’t obtain the location from an automatic location provider then you need to specify your current location.
 Visit latlong.net to get your Latitude and Longitude.

 A different color temperature is set during night and daytime.
 During twilight and early morning, the color temperature transitions smoothly from night to daytime temperature to allow your eyes to slowly adapt.

 Night time color temperature is very low, between 3000K-4000K (default is 3700K) and the color temperature set to match the lamps in your room.
 During the day, the color temperature set to match the light from outside, typically around 5500K-6500K (default is 5500K).

 Linux and Unix systems color temperature is set with an X server extension.
 The color temperature is changed by setting appropriate gamma ramps.
 Even, if you customize the gamma ramps, the system will overwritten the default one.
 If you care too much about color accuracy then blindly use this program.

 Redshift will continuously update the color temperature at regular intervals.
 There is no configuration required for redshift, so simply install the app then leave.
 It will automatically do the job as you expect.